jonjuscorpion666/Study/Programming_in_Scala/Chap4_Classes_Objects/Readme.md

 -> Methords that dont return a value is called procedure.

 -> Shadowing is supported in scala .
 Ie local variable and external variables   can be used same name.
-And Inside methord local variables with take preference
+And Inside methord local variables will take preference

 -> Singlton objects are same as static in java.
 Create only one instance.

 -> If object and class have same name it is called companion objects and can use members of methord in companion object

--> objects are used in 3 types
+-> objects are used in 2 types

-	2) Companion object
+	1) Companion object
-	3) standalone object
+	2) standalone object

 -> Any singleton object with a main method of the proper signature can be used as the entry point into an application.

 ->one way in which Scala is more object-oriented than Java is that classes in Scala cannot have static member.

-->One difference between classes and singleton objects is that singleton ob- jects cannot take parameters, whereas classes can via primary and auxiliary constructors.
+->One difference between classes and singleton objects is that singleton objects cannot take parameters, whereas classes can via primary and auxiliary constructors.

 ->You never have to instantiate a singleton object with the new keyword.
 Singleton objects are implemented as static values, so they have the same initialization semantics as Java statics.
 In particular, a singleton object is initialized the first time someone accesses it.

+-> Need to define a value for a variable in scala always, unlike java